 2 University of Nebraska dorms collapse in planned implosion

 LINCOLN, Neb.
-(AP) — Two high-rise dormitories at the University of Nebraska-Lincoln have crashed to the ground in a planned implosion.
+(AP) — Two high-rise dormitories at the University of Nebraska-Lincoln crashed to the ground Friday in a planned implosion that sent chalky smoke plumes billowing through the downtown campus.

-Preparations began in May, when the university began removing windows, heavy furniture and mechanical parts from the dorms.
+Preparations began in May, when the Controlled Demolition, Inc., the university’s contractor, began removing windows, heavy furniture and mechanical parts from the 13-story dorms.